-BELL BASICS was one of the first instructional videos offered in the handbell world, circa early '80s.
-It was written and taught by Susan Berry (owner of Handbell Services Inc) and produced and taught by David Weck, director of the handbell catalogue at Hope Publishing, Chicago.
+BELL BASICS was one of the first instructional videos offered in the handbell world, circa 1985.
+It was written and taught by Susan Berry (owner of Handbell Services Inc) and produced by David Weck, director of the handbell catalogue at Hope Publishing, Chicago.
 It is currently in DVD format.

-It remains, after almost 40 years, the best teaching aid for beginning handbell choirs and for teachers new to teaching handbells.
+It remains, after over 35 years, the best teaching aid for beginning handbell choirs and for teachers new to teaching handbells.
 The advice remains unequaled.
 The clothing is outdated, to be sure, and everyone in the video is older now -- but you will soon find that this "datedness" fades as you are caught up in the instruction.

 The advice presented is "spot-on" to this day -- a logical, easily-understood primer of how to set up and begin a handbell choir, how to teach handbell basics, and how to recognize problems within a handbell ensemble.